 Other intangible assets that have finite useful lives are measured at cost less accumulated amortisation and accumulated impairment losses.
 Subsequent expenditure is capitalised only when it will generate the future economic benefits.

-Amortisation is based on the cost of the asset, or other amount substituted for cost, less its residual value, and is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Amortisation is based on the cost of the asset less its residual value, and is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 Amortisation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.

 The estimated useful lives are as follows: